Overview

 }

-set the rule for each document of a collection
+set rules for a given collection

-match /posts/{post_id}{
+match /users/{user_id}{

 // ...